Classification of Law

 - Notarization - articles of incorporation for certain entities, including limited partnership (art.
 106), partnership limited by shares (art.
 131), limited liability company (art.
 157 § 2) and joint-stock company (art.
 301 § 2 of the Commercial Companies Code)

-- Notarization - assignment of shares or transfer or lease of an enterprise or the establishment of usufruct on it (art.
+- Notarization - transfer of shares or transfer or lease of an enterprise or the establishment of usufruct thereon (art.
 75 (1) Civil Code).

 - Handwritten - corporate shareholder resolutions

 - Handwritten - all decisions issued by the (government) administration (art.
 14 of the Administrative Procedure Code)

 An AES is an “advanced electronic signature”, a type of electronic signature that meets the following requirements: (a) it is uniquely linked to the signatory; (b) it is capable of identifying the signatory; (c) it is created using means that are under the signatory’s sole control; and (d) it is linked to other electronic data in such a way that any alteration to the said data can be detected.

 A QES is a specific digital signature implementation that has met the particular specifications of a government, including using a secure signature creation device, and been certified as ‘qualified’ by either that government or a party contracted by that government.

 Local Technology Standards